A line search framework with restarting for noisy optimization problems: Complexity analysis

 The next assumption pertains to the objective function gradient estimates.
 This assumption is only required to hold for the iterates generated by Algorithm~\ref{alg:algo}. \begin{assumption} There exist constants $\sigma_{\phi} \in [0,1)$ and $\epsg \ge 0$ such that for all $k \in \N$ the objective gradient estimate at iteration $k$ (denoted by $g_k$) satisfies

 where $x_k \in \mathbb{R}^n$ are the iterates generated by Algorithm~\ref{alg:algo}, $p \geq 0$ is the value used in~\eqref{eq:restartcond}, and $\alphapq$ is defined as

 \end{assumption}

 Assumption~\ref{as:accgrad} resembles conditions previously used in the literature in that it generalizes norm conditions~\cite{carter1991global} as well as bounded noise~\cite{ASBerahas_RHByrd_JNocedal_2019}.
 Although we consider the true gradient on the right-hand side of condition~\eqref{eq:accgrad}, we point out that the gradient estimate could also be used, akin to~\cite{ASBerahas_LCao_KScheinberg_2021,byrd2012sample, CCartis_KScheinberg_2018}.
-Note that when $p=q=1$, condition~\eqref{eq:accgrad} becomes
+Note that when \revised{$p=1$}, condition~\eqref{eq:accgrad} becomes

 When $\sigmaphi=0$, condition~\eqref{eq:accgrad} corresponds to bounded noise in the gradient estimates.
 Conversely, when $\epsg=0$, the condition becomes a norm condition involving the true gradient norm as well as a constant coefficient~\cite{carter1991global}.
-We note that some conditions proposed in the literature involve $\alpha_k \|g_k\|$ on the right-hand side rather than a constant times $\|\nabla \phi(x_k)\|$~\cite{ASBerahas_LCao_KScheinberg_2021}.
-Although the latter is less adaptive than the former, it still depends upon the true gradient norm at the current iterate.
-In addition, the quantity $\bar{\alpha}_p$ plays a role similar to a lower bound on the step size, which typically exists for line search schemes.
-Using $\bar{\alpha}_p$ instead of $\alpha_k$ thus represents a stronger condition, but one that is consistent with our algorithmic framework.
+We note that some conditions proposed in the literature involve $\alpha_k \|g_k\|$ on the right-hand side rather than a constant times $\|\nabla \phi(x_k)\|$~\cite{ASBerahas_LCao_KScheinberg_2021}. \revised{We focus on using the true gradient norm $\|\nabla \phi(x_k)\|$ for simplicity in this paper, but we use a fixed quantity $\alphapq$ in lieu of the classical iteration-dependent quantity $\alpha_k$.
+The former ($\alphapq$)} \revised{is sufficient to derive} {a lower bound on the step size, which typically exists for line search schemes.} \revised{Using $\alphapq$, which is associated with our worst-case lower-bound on $\alpha_k$, instead of $\alpha_k$ may represent a stronger condition on some iterations.
+However, for sufficiently small $\alpha_k$, this may not be the case, as $\alphapq$ is \textit{independent} of the Lipschitz constant $L$, while any worst-case lower bound on $\alpha_k$ will be dependent on this quantity.}

 More broadly, our focus in this paper is to examine the effect of the restarting conditions in the noisy setting, and thus we focused on a single noise condition for that purpose.

-As we will see below, the use of $\|\nabla \phi(x_k)\|^{\pq}$ combined with~\eqref{eq:conddk} is instrumental for deriving complexity results that generalize the noiseless setting~\cite{RChanRenousLegoubin_CWRoyer_2022}.
+As we will see below, the use of $\|\nabla \phi(x_k)\|^{\pq}$ combined with~\eqref{eq:conddk} is instrumental for deriving complexity results. \revised{Those results are a generalization of the noiseless setting~\cite{RChanRenousLegoubin_CWRoyer_2022}, that can be recovered for $\epsilon_f=\epsilon_g=0$.}

 \begin{lemma} Let Assumption~\ref{as:accgrad} hold, and suppose that at the $k$th iteration of Algorithm~\ref{alg:algo}